Gisela Ehrensperger: Life and career

 Ehrensperger sang the aging folk music singer Margot at the Theater am Gärtnerplatz in the premiere of the new version of the short operetta Die Ländler-Queen sieht Morgenrot (1 February 1997), music and text by Georg Ringsgwandl, also in the world premiere of the opera Lebensregeln (27 August 1972) by Gerhard Wimberger and on Radio Zurich in the world premiere of the opera Der Alchimist (1969) by Max Lang.
 Television and radio versions of the latter two productions were recorded.

 Ehrensperger could also be seen in several musicals.
 For example, at the Luisenburg Festival in Wunsiedel (2005) she played Golde, milkman Tevje's wife, in Fiddler on the Roof and in the Theater am Gärtnerplatz (1981) Mary Ann in the musical Casanova by Helmut Bez and Jürgen Degenhardt.

 She gave her official farewell performance in Munich Countess Mariza on 16 June 2007.
-Ehrensperger is an honorary member of the Staatstheater am Gärtnerplatz.
+Ehrensperger is an honorary member of the Staatstheater am Gärtnerplatz due to her special performances.